remix-run/react-router/docs/start/tutorial.md

 <img class="tutorial" loading="lazy" src="/_docs/tutorial/20.webp" />

-Viola!
+Voila!
 No more blank space.
 It's common to put dashboards, stats, feeds, etc. at index routes.
 They can participate in data loading as well.

 ## Cancel Button